TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 - If the Network Server is processing Join Requests and scheduling Join Accepts, check the gateway events and see whether the Join Accept downlink messages are being scheduled by the gateway
 - If you see any deviation in scheduling Join Accept downlinks from the gateway, follow the [Troubleshooting Gateways]({{< ref "/gateways/troubleshooting" >}})
 - Did you schedule a command to reset your device as a confirmed downlink?
 If yes, the downlink confirmation will never arrive.
 You should always schedule the reset command as an unconfirmed downlink.
 However, if your device is already affected, use the **Reset session and MAC state** option under **Network layer** in your device's settings, then manually re-join the device.

+## I see the "The LoRaWAN version `<mac-version>` does not support the `<frequency-plan-id>` frequency plan.
+Please choose a different MAC version or frequency plan" error while registering a device in {{% tts %}}.

+{{% tts %}} returns this error when the frequency plan that you are using is not supported by the LoRaWAN MAC and PHY versions you specified.
+We suggest you to check your device's datasheet or user manual, or to contact your device manufacturer to find out correct MAC and PHY versions.
+You can also find your Regional Parameters document on the [LoRa Alliance site](https://lora-alliance.org/search-site/) and find out which frequency plans are supported by it.

 ## No downlinks are reaching my device.
 What do I do?